 Thunderstorm development requires an unstable atmosphere.
 The more unstable the atmosphere, the more violent the potential thunderstorm.
-There are three basic ways to make the atmosphere more unstable.
-You should understand how each of these changes to the atmosphere tend to make it more unstable.
+There are three basic ways to make the atmosphere more unstable:

 It is estimated that more than 40,000 thunderstorms occur each day throughout the world.
-Annually, this adds up to nearly 15 million thunderstorms per year across the surface of the Earth.
-The figure below shows the spatial density of annual lightning flashes around the world as measured with satellite instrumentation.
+Annually, this adds up to 14,500,000 thunderstorms per year.

-Thunderstorms form from the equator to as far north as northern Alaska and Siberia.
-Thunderstorms are most common over land areas in and near the tropics, with the global hot spot over central Africa.
-Tropical regions receive intense sunshine all year round, and the heating contrast between the land and ocean surface causes warm unstable air over land to rise up and form thunderstorms (see this hand drawn diagram.)
-Thunderstorm formation over tropical oceans far from land areas is less frequent because ocean surfaces do not warm as rapidly as land surfaces.
-In general, thunderstorms are more common over land areas and over oceans adjacent to land than over the oceans far from land.
-Outside the tropics, thunderstorm formation is more seasonal occurring most often in those months where heating from the sun is most intense (late spring through early fall).
+Thunderstorms form from the equator to as far north as Alaska.
+They occur most commonly in the tropics where the intense sunshine strongly heats the moist surface air all year round.
+Many tropical land based locations experience over 100 thunderstorm days per year (see Figure S (top)).
+Thunderstorm formation over tropical oceans is less frequent because ocean surfaces do not warm as rapidly as land surfaces.
+Thus, in general, thunderstorms are much more common over land areas than over the oceans.
+Outside the tropics, thunderstorm formation is more seasonal occurring most often in those months where heating from the sun is most intense.
 While tropical areas do produce the most thunderstorms per year, the most common place for severe thunderstorms is in the middle latitude regions of the Earth.
 In these regions, warm moist tropical air can mix with cold polar air, which sets the stage for severe thunderstorms.